National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Dobrogea

-Dobrogea is the region where millennia-old history meets the vast beaches of the Black Sea, a fascinating land with ancient roots over 2,600 years old, modern resorts, and remarkable cultural diversity.
-With 245 km of…
+Dobrogea is the region where millennia-old history meets the vast beaches of the Black Sea, a fascinating land with ancient roots over 2,600 years, modern resorts, and remarkable cultural diversity.
+With 245 km of...

 What to visit in Dobrogea

-Constanța (300,000 inhabitants), the third-largest city in Romania, preserves an impressive heritage of 2,500 years.
-The Casino on the seafront, an Art Nouveau masterpiece (1910, architect Daniel Renard), is the city's symbol — the restoration project is set to be completed in 2026.
-The Roman Mosaic (area: 850 m², 4th century), The Museum of History and Archaeology (featuring the Glykon statue and Thracian treasure), Hunchiar Mosque (1868), and Genoese Lighthouse (13th century) tell a multicultural history.
+Constanta (300,000 inhabitants), the third-largest city in Romania, preserves an impressive heritage of 2,500 years.
+The Casino on the seafront, an Art Nouveau masterpiece (1910, architect Daniel Renard), is the symbol of the city — the restoration project is set to be completed in 2026.
+The Roman Mosaic (area: 850 m², 4th century), the Museum of History and Archaeology (featuring the Glykon statue and the Thracian treasure), Hunchiar Mosque (1868), and the Genoese Lighthouse (13th century) tell a multicultural history.
 Ovid Square, with the statue of the poet exiled to Tomis in 8 AD, is the cultural heart of the city.

 Coastal Resorts — From Party to Relaxation

 Mamaia (8 km of beach, the largest resort on the coast) offers fine sand, clubs, restaurants, and a water park.
 Neptun-Olimp and Jupiter-Cap Aurora are quieter, ideal for families (Blue Flag beaches).
-Eforie Nord offers warmer water due to Lake Techirghiol and treatments with sapropelic mud.
+Eforie Nord offers warmer water due to Lake Techirghiol and sapropelic mud treatments.
 Vama Veche, on the border with Bulgaria, is the bohemian destination — free beaches, live music, and a unique alternative atmosphere.
 2 Mai offers a more relaxed and sophisticated experience.
-The new resorts — Corbu and Vadu — attract lovers of wild beaches.
+New resorts — Corbu and Vadu — attract lovers of wild beaches.

 Histria Fortress — 2,600 Years of History

 Histria, founded by Greek colonists from Miletus in 657 BC, is the oldest city on Romanian territory.
 The ruins — temples, basilicas, baths, defensive walls, and residential quarters — cover 1,300 years of continuous habitation (7th century BC – 7th century AD).
-The on-site museum showcases fascinating artifacts: Greek pottery, Roman coins, sculptures, and everyday objects.
-Situated on the shores of the former Lake Sinoe, Histria also offers a remarkable natural landscape, at the intersection with the nature reserve.
+The on-site museum presents fascinating artifacts: Greek pottery, Roman coins, sculptures, and everyday objects.
+Situated on the shore of the former Lake Sinoe, Histria also offers a remarkable natural landscape, at the interface with the nature reserve.

 Nature and Landscapes in Dobrogea

-Beyond the coastline, Dobrogea surprises with unique landscapes in Romania: Măcin Mountains — the oldest mountains in Romania and among the oldest in Europe (400 million years), with sub-Mediterranean flora and fauna; Cheile Dobrogei; limestone hills with paliurus and wild fig; Agigea Reserve (sand dunes with rare plants).
-Măcin Mountains National Park offers easy hiking trails with spectacular panoramas and birdwatching opportunities.
+Beyond the coastline, Dobrogea surprises with unique landscapes in Romania: Macin Mountains — the oldest mountains in Romania and among the oldest in Europe (400 million years), with sub-Mediterranean flora and fauna; Dobrogea Gorges; limestone hills with paliurus and wild fig; Agigea Reserve (sand dunes with rare plants).
+Macin Mountains National Park offers easy hiking trails with spectacular panoramas and birdwatching opportunities.

 Coastal Gastronomy